 If you receive a traffic fine in Germany you can be asked to pay on the spot.

 Speeding in Germany

 Fines for speeding start at EUR 15 for exceeding the speed limit by up to 10km/h in an urban area.
-If you go over 70km/h, you will be hit with a EUR 680 fine, get four points on your licence points and lose your licence for three months.
+If you go over 70km/h, you will be hit with a EUR 680 fine, get four points on your license points and lose your license for three months.
 Going more than 25km/h over the speed limit in an urban area will get you up to a EUR 80 fine and one point on your license.
 Anything over 30km/h the posted limit will land you with three to four points and a fine of at least EUR 160.
-You’ll also lose your licence for at least one month.
+You’ll also lose your license for at least one month.

 If you get caught speeding by a traffic camera you will not know it immediately but will receive a speeding ticket through the mail.
 Driving a hire car will not save you, as the rental car company will simply forward any tickets to your home address.
 Additionally, the police also set up speed traps, which may require you to pay a fine on the spot.

 In line with most EU states driving with alcohol in the system can result in severe penalties.
 The legal blood alcohol limit is 0.5g of alcohol per liter of blood.
 Drivers can be punished for blood alcohol levels from 30mg per 100ml of blood, if the person’s driving is impaired.
 If low levels of alcohol are present but driving is unaffected punishment is not automatically required.
 In Germany, by law, a driver can be forced to submit to a blood test.